What’s new in bladder cancer research?

 Some surgeons are using a newer approach to cystectomy in which they sit at a control panel in the operating room and move robotic arms to do the surgery.
 This approach, known as robotic-assisted surgery, lets the surgeon work through several small cuts (incisions) instead of one large one.
 This may help patients recover more quickly from surgery.
 This approach is being studied to see if it is as good as standard surgery.

 Researchers are looking at a number of new medicines to see if putting them into the bladder after surgery can help lower the risk of the cancer coming back.
 The hope is to find some that are better and/or safer than the drugs now used.

 Photodynamic therapy (PDT)

-The main side effect of PDT is an intense sensitivity to the sun that can last for a few weeks.
+The main side effect of PDT is that it makes people very sensitive to the sun for a few weeks.
 Even small amounts of sunlight can cause severe burns in a short time, so it is very important to be careful while getting this treatment.